anthony80188/pyrevit-structural-toolkit/README.md

 5. Copy "Dynamo Revit" Folder from 'Installation Files' and paste to (overwriting existing file): %AppData%\Dynamo.
 6. Copy “pyRevit_config”, 'Installation Files' and paste to (overwriting existing file): %AppData%\pyRevit.
 7. Within Revit, navigate to pyRevit within the ribbon.
 On the left hand side click the pyRevit drop down > Extensions and install extension "DevTools".
 Save to default location on C:\ Drive
-8. You now have access to DevTools.
-The WIP version of CDY-ProTools.
+8. You now have access to CDY-ProTools.

+WIP:
+1. Fully migrate from Dynamo -> Python
+2. Standardise tools to allow other companies to benefit from the toolbar.